 \section{Abstract}

 As financial fraud becomes increasingly complex, effective detection methods are essential.
 Quantum Machine Learning (QML) introduces certain capabilities that may enhance both accuracy and efficiency in this area.
-This study examines how different quantum feature map and ansatz configurations affect the performance of three QML-based classifiers—the Variational Quantum Classifier (VQC), the Sampler Quantum Neural Network (SQNN), and the Estimator Quantum Neural Network (EQNN)—when applied to two non-standardized financial fraud datasets.
+This study examines how different quantum feature maps and ansatz configurations affect the performance of three QML-based classifiers, the Variational Quantum Classifier (VQC), the Sampler Quantum Neural Network (SQNN), and the Estimator Quantum Neural Network (EQNN), when applied to two non-normalized financial fraud datasets.
 Different quantum feature map and ansatz configurations are evaluated, revealing distinct performance patterns.
-The VQC consistently demonstrates strong classification results, achieving an F1 score of 0.88, while the SQNN also delivers promising outcomes.
+The VQC consistently demonstrates strong classification results, achieving an F1-score of 0.88, while the SQNN also delivers promising outcomes.
 In contrast, the EQNN struggles to produce robust results, emphasizing the challenges presented by non-standardized data.
+Statistical validation using ANOVA confirms the significance of observed performance differences.
+Additionally, robustness tests on the best-performing models under five quantum noise types show that they maintain competitive performance, supporting their practical applicability.
 These findings highlight the importance of careful model configuration in QML-based financial fraud detection.
 By showing how specific feature maps and ansatz choices influence predictive success, this work guides researchers and practitioners in refining QML approaches for complex financial applications.